 I did push the boat out on sleeping.
 My £200 on a down bag was not for more warmth but less weight.
 Used to sleeping raw, I woke shivering the first night of Hadrian’s Wall, where I trialed the bag.
 (My old one, synthetic filler, is half again as warm but four times the weight and five the volume.)
 All weight intensive frills are ditched: both ends open and close by draw cord, the bag a narrow tube you pull on like an outsize body sock.
 Too hot?
 Open the foot end.
 Too cold?
 Put on another layer.
 I now sleep in merino thermals, down jacket to hand, and all is well.

 My liner is acker bilk.
-In sun or wind I can wash through, hang on a tree and have dry in thirty.
+In sun or wind I can wash through, hang on a tree and have dry in twenty.

 Time was I’d shun air mats as effete.
 No more.
 I coughed up £40 for 390 gm of sinful cushion power in a mat that supports torso but not legs.
 Blows up in a jiffy.
 In the morning I bear down with vigour and venom to expel every last cc of air and use two hair bands nicked from Charis to keep it rolled tight.
 At home I store inflated on wardrobe top.
 Deflated for long periods, air mats fare badly, perished fabric upping your chances of finding a puncture on night one of the next trip.
 Not the worst that can befall, I grant you, but seldom cause for boundless joy either.